nmdanny-uni/tests_os_ex2/README.md

    ```

+   Note, the first argument to `add_library`, `uthreads`, must be present,
+   it is just a CMake target identifier, it isn't necessarily the name of
+   a file/folder.
+This is needed so that the CMakeLists under `tests`
+   subdirectory recognizes your library and uses it.

-   (You can uncomment the two `set` statements to enable Address Sanitizer)
+   (You can uncomment the two `set` statements to enable Address Sanitizer,
+    but first, read the section about it [below](#address-sanitizer)

 ## Usage guide

+**Note**

+If you've previously compiled your library via CMake/CLion on a different
+platform than the one you're running tests(e.g, made project on home PC, testing on HUJI), you should clear the
+`cmake-build-debug` directory first(if using terminal), or [reload CMake project](https://www.jetbrains.com/help/clion/reloading-project.html#)
+if using CLion.

 ### Using CLion to run a single test at once